stuelten/pwgen/README.md

 Calling `build.sh` on macOS creates both native apps and copies them into the project's root directory with the names `pwgen-macos` and `pwgen-linux`.

+# Source of wordlists

+The german wordlist was collected manually.

+The french wordlist was distilled from https://eduscol.education.fr/186/liste-de-frequence-lexicale

+The english wordlist was distilled from https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_fiction